Toots and the Maytals: The 1970s

 In 1970 "Monkey Man" became the group's first international hit.
-By 1971, they signed a recording contract with Chris Blackwell's Island Records, become the biggest act in Jamaica, and had become international stars.
+By 1971, they signed a recording contract with Chris Blackwell's Island Records who reformed the band with Toots Hibbert as the front man backed by a hand-selected group of instrumentalists dubbed The Maytals Band.
+They become the biggest act in Jamaica, and had become international stars.
 Blackwell initially concentrated on the UK market, where previous Jamaican acts had had success.
 The band's albums with Island Records were released through its Dragon Records imprint.
+Blackwell's Island Records, "established reggae as an international genre with Toots and the Maytals, Lee Scratch Perry, and Sly and Robbie."

 In 1972 the group won the Jamaican Independence Festival Popular Song Competition for a third time with "Pomp and Pride".
 That year, the group contributed two songs to the soundtrack for The Harder They Come, the 1972 film starring Jimmy Cliff, named as one of Vanity Fair's top 10 soundtracks of all time.
 The film introduced Jamaican music to American audiences, and the band appears in one of the scenes.

 After Kong's death in 1971, the group continued to record with Kong's former sound engineer, Warrick Lyn.
 Their re-instated producer Byron Lee renamed them Toots & the Maytals.
 The group released three best-selling albums produced by Lyn and Blackwell of Island Records, and enjoyed international hits with Funky Kingston in 1973 and Reggae Got Soul in 1975.
 Music critic Lester Bangs described the album Funky Kingston in Stereo Review as "perfection, the most exciting and diversified set of reggae tunes by a single artist yet released".
 Chris Blackwell had a strong commitment to Toots and the Maytals, saying "I've known Toots longer than anybody – much longer than Bob (Bob Marley).
 Toots is one of the purest human beings I've met in my life, pure almost to a fault."
 To promote these albums, the band toured with the Who, Jackson Browne, the Eagles, and Linda Ronstadt.

+In 1975, Toots and the Maytals headlined alongside Santana (band) at the Winterland Ballroom in San Francisco.

 On 1 October 1975, Toots and the Maytals were broadcast live on KMET-FM as they performed at The Roxy Theatre in Los Angeles.
 This broadcast was re-mastered and released as the Sailin' On album via Klondike Records.

 Following the release of Reggae Got Soul, Toots & the Maytals were invited to tour as the opening act for the Who during their 1975–76 North American tour.